h4ckninja/twitter-video-downloader/README.md

 Python3 is a **must**.

-`pip install -r requirements.txt`.
+`pip install .`.

 You will also need [ffmpeg](https://ffmpeg.org/).
 Install for your operating system of choice.
-If you use the supplied Vagrant box, this will be taken care of for you.

 Usage
 =====